cmdruid/core-cmd/README.md

 })
 ```

-For better control, you can also use the `ready` event to run code.
+For better flow control, you may want to use the `ready` event to execute code.

+The `ready` event will emit after a sucessful run of the `startup` script.

 ```ts
 // When core is started, it will emit a 'ready' event with a client object.